-Figure 3: Reinforcing bar and mesh products manufactured by InfraBuild
+Figure 3: Structural and merchant bar products manufactured by InfraBuild and Liberty Primary Steel

 The Material Circularity Indicator

 The Circular Economy is a system that requires us to reconsider the entire lifecycle of our products and resources by designing out waste.
 That means making use of materials and technologies that extend the lifespan and potential reuse value of the things we produce, while minimising as far as possible unintended waste and pollutants.